-Students who must take prescription medication at school on a temporary of regular basis must see our LVN or RN for a specialized district form to be filled out by the primary care physician and returned to the school for approval.
+Students who must take prescription medication at school on a temporary or regular basis must see our LVN or RN for a specialized district form to be filled out by the primary care physician and returned to the school for approval.

-CHANGE OF ADDRESS/PHONE NUMBERS
+CHANGE OF ADDRESS/PHONE NUMBERS (AERIES PARENT PORTAL)

-If at any time during the school year it becomes necessary for a student to have a change of address or phone number, this change can only be made in person by the parent/guardian with the Data Technician.
+If at any time during the school year it becomes necessary for a student to have a change of address or phone number, this change can only be made in person by the parent/guardian with the Data Technician or by logging into their AERIES Parent Portal.
 Legal proof of change must be submitted with the request.
 Students who live outside the boundaries of Fullerton Union High School are not permitted to attend FUHS unless official Attendance Permit or Open Enrollment papers are on file with the Principal.